JonnyGamer/HopscotchLegends/README.md

 - **Total Likes by the top 20: 1,032,900 Likes!**
 - **Total Likes by all others: 2,549,143 Likes!**

+So Unfortunately, when you split up your accounts, your score becomes lower.
+For example: (Super Mario Mini Games + JonnyGamer = 12th)

 ---

 # Categorized by Creator